Boating Georgian Bay

 Princess Hotel - Tobermory

-Here's what I like about Scully's.
-The waitresses are nice and it doesn't get much better than hoisting a few Coronas and eating their Seafood Salad Sandwich while overlooking the town marina.
-You get to watch the motorcycle tourists mingle with the boat types and townies.
-As well, you can be entertained watching the yellow jackets get trapped in the many baited pop bottles hanging above the patio.
-The menu is typical roadhouse fare but the food is prepared very well and the portions are generous and the prices are fair.
+The Boathouse was formerly Scully's restaurant.
+The new owners George & Kirk know how to provide much faster service than previous owners.
+Here's what I like about the Boathouse Eatery.
+The waitresses are nice and it doesn't get much better than hoisting a few Coronas and munching on their Catfish Sandwich, Crab Cakes.
+Homemade Pizza or a Mediterranean Burger while overlooking the town marina on a hot summers night.
+You get to watch biker tourists mingle with the boat types and townies.
+The menu is better than your typical roadhouse fare ... and the food is prepared well with generous portions and fair prices.
 Best of all, it's right on the water and has a casual and unpretentious marine feel.
-Drop in or call (705) 526-2125 for hours of operations or for reservations.
+They also have live music beginning at 9 pm Friday and Saturday nights.
+Open year round – drop in or call (705) 527 7480 for hours of operations or for reservations.

-Henry's South Fish Restaurant - Doral Marine Resort, Midland
+Henry's South Fish Restaurant - Wye Heritage Marina, Midland

-One advantage that Doral Marine Resort has over other marinas is that it has a Henry's Fish Restaurant right at the docks.
+One advantage that Wye Heritage Marina has over other marinas is that it has a Henry's Fish Restaurant right at the docks.
 Henry's is a busy place in the summer and for good reason.
 They serve excellent fish dinners, cooked to perfection and in generous portions.
 I like the pickerel and the fact that they have to curl the fish's tail end because it is too big to fit on the plate!
 It's a great place to get a great fish dinner and having the premises stuffed to the gills with boaters only enhances the experience.
 (705) 528-1919.

 Henry's Fish Restaurant - Frying Pan Island, San Souci, Georgian Bay